-- College of Graduate Studies application for the master's degree in school counseling - Transcripts of an undergraduate degree with a 3.0 or equivalent cumulative grade point average on a 4-point scale for all undergraduate study at all institutions attended. - An official Graduate Record Examination (GRE) score taken within the last five years is required for persons whose undergraduate GPA is below 2.7. - Applicants holding a doctoral degree from an accredited college or university are automatically excluded from the requirement to submit an official Graduate Record Examination score. - Applicants holding a master's degree from an accredited college or university and whose cumulative graduate course work meets or exceeds 3.5 on a 4.0 scale are automatically excluded from the requirement to submit an official Graduate Record Examination score.

-A typed, written personal statement (suggested length 2-3 pages) detailing significant personal and professional experiences that relate to the applicant's decision to pursue a career in counseling (e.g., rationale for seeking degree, commitment to counseling as a profession).
-The personal statement should also address such topics as the applicant's skills or knowledge, preparation through education and/or experience, strengths and weaknesses, rationale for academic deficiencies, etc.

-- A professional résumé - Three letters of recommendation, at least one of which must address the applicant's academic potential (i.e. from a university faculty member)
+- College of Graduate Studies application for the master's degree in school counseling - Transcripts of an undergraduate degree with a 3.0 or equivalent cumulative grade point average on a 4-point scale for all undergraduate study at all institutions attended. - An official Graduate Record Examination (GRE) score taken within the last five years is required for persons whose undergraduate GPA is below 2.7. - Applicants holding a doctoral degree from an accredited college or university are automatically excluded from the requirement to submit an official Graduate Record Examination score. - Applicants holding a master's degree from an accredited college or university and whose cumulative graduate course work meets or exceeds 3.5 on a 4.0 scale are automatically excluded from the requirement to submit an official Graduate Record Examination score. - A typed, written personal statement (suggested length 2-3 pages) detailing significant personal and professional experiences that relate to the applicant's decision to pursue a career in counseling (e.g., rationale for seeking degree, commitment to counseling as a profession).
+The personal statement should also address such topics as the applicant's skills or knowledge, preparation through education and/or experience, strengths and weaknesses, rationale for academic deficiencies, etc. - A professional résumé - Three letters of recommendation, at least one of which must address the applicant's academic potential (i.e. from a university faculty member)

 To be consistent with national training standards and to ensure sufficient faculty members to advise and mentor students, a limited number of applicants will be admitted into the program each year.
 As a result, admission is competitive.
 Applicants who pass the initial screening are required to interview with an admissions committee.
-For more information or to ask questions, contact Sue Martin, Department Secretary, smartin@utnet.utoledo.edu 419-530-2718.
+For more information or to ask questions, contact Dr. Yanhong Liu, School Counseling Program Director at Yanhong.Liu@utoledo.edu (419-530-4721) or Sue Martin, School Secretary, smartin@utnet.utoledo.edu (419-530-2718).